ultraio/docs-blockchain/docs/tutorials/uniq-factories/factory-management/how-to-add-first-hand-purchase-using-toolkit.md

 After finding it, select `Set first-hand purchase requirement (eosio.nft.ft::setprchsreq.b)` action.

 There are multiple fields, here we will provide a short breakdown for each of them.
-For more details refer to [action documentation](../../../blockchain/contracts/nft-contract/nft-actions/setprchsreq.b.md).
+For more details, refer to [action documentation](../../../blockchain/contracts/nft-contract/nft-actions/setprchsreq.b.md).

 - **Token factory ID** - The ID of the token factory you manage and want to modify.
 You must be a manager of that factory
 - **Purchase option index** - A number that will let you identify the purchase option, in case there are multiple options per factory.
 It can be any positive number you want, we advise you to start from 0 and increase it by one for any new purchase option you add.
 Note that if you set the purchase requirement with an existing index then it will overwrite it.